alexis-menendez/Module-7-README-Generator/README.md

 1. Run the application using command:
 	* node index.js
 2. Answer the prompted questions to generate your README file.
-3. After answering all prompts, the program will generate a README.md file in your project directory.
+3. After answering all prompts, the program will generate a `README.md` file in your project directory.
-	* Any files named `README.md` in the root folder will be overwritten.
+	* Any existing files named `README.md` in the root folder will be overwritten.

 ## Walkthrough Video